-On December 22, 2017, President Trump signed into law a comprehensive tax reform bill (the "Tax Cuts and Jobs Act," or the "TCJA") that significantly reforms the Internal Revenue Code of 1986, as amended.
+At any time, the U.S. federal income tax laws or the administrative interpretations of those laws may be amended.
+We cannot predict when or if any new U.S. federal income tax law, regulation or administrative interpretation, or any amendment to any existing U.S. federal income tax law, regulation, administrative interpretation, will be adopted, promulgated or become effective and any such law, regulation or interpretation may take effect retroactively.
+In particular, on December 22, 2017, President Trump signed into law a comprehensive tax reform bill (the "Tax Cuts and Jobs Act," or the "TCJA").
 The TCJA, among other things, contains significant changes to corporate taxation, including a reduction of the corporate income tax rate, a partial limitation on the deductibility of business interest expense, limitation of the deduction for certain net operating losses to 80% of current year taxable income, an indefinite carryforward of certain net operating losses, immediate deductions for certain new investments instead of deductions for depreciation expense over time and the modification or repeal of many business deductions and credits.
-We continue to examine the impact of this tax reform legislation, and as its overall impact is uncertain, we note that the TCJA could adversely affect our business and financial condition.
-The impact of this tax reform legislation on holders of our Class A common stock is also uncertain and could be adverse.
+We continue to examine the impact of this tax reform legislation, and as its overall impact of this tax reform legislation on holders of our Class A common stock is also uncertain and could be adverse.